Orioles belt three homers, cruise past Blue Jays

 Adam Frazier added a two-run homer and Anthony Santander had a solo shot for the Orioles in the opener of a three-game series.

 The Orioles were coming off a 6-4 homestand.
-The Blue Jays fell to 4-4 to start their 10-game homestand as they fell for the fourth time in five games.
+The Blue Jays fell to 4-4 on their 10-game homestand as they fell for the fourth time in five games.

 Baltimore right-hander Kyle Gibson (5-3) gave up one run, five hits and two walks in seven innings.
 He struck out five.